dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 description: Mobile Document Scanner JS Edition User Guide
 ---

-# Scan Single-Page Documents with Mobile Document Scanner
+# Scan Documents with Mobile Document Scanner

 > [!TIP]
 > Read the [Introduction]({{ site.introduction }}index.html) for common use cases, an overview of the SDK architecture, and system requirements.